 Resources we provide to Road Controlling Authorities (RCAs)

-• A master mapping document: Waka Kotahi will provide you will generic data mapping.
-This will be updated based on information from each AMDS implementation.
+- A master mapping document: We provide you with generic data mapping.
+This is updated based on information from each AMDS implementation.

-• Triage reports: identify fields in the RCA database that are not required by AMDS and if these fields are populated with data.
+- Triage reports: To help identify fields in the RCA database that are not required by AMDS, and if these fields are populated with data.

-• Data triage decision register: spreadsheet to record your triage decisions.
+- Data triage decision register: A spreadsheet to record your triage decisions.

-• Data quality assurance (DQA) reports: after AMDS has been implemented, this report shows data that does not conform with AMDS.
+- Data quality assurance (DQA) reports: After the AMDS has been implemented into the RCA, to show data that does not conform with AMDS.

 AMDS master mapping document [XLSX, 277 KB]